 This disease can be managed with the hope of full remission.
 A team of professionals such as oncologists (cancer specialists), hematologists (blood disorder specialists), and radiation oncologists (specialists that use radiation to treat cancer) is necessary.

 Drugs such as corticosteroids (prednisolone is used mostly) and procedures such as chemotherapy have been used to treat it.
-Combination therapy of several anticancer drugs are used A particular regimen called CHOP is mostly recommended (Cyclophosphamide, hydroxydaunorubicin, oncovin, and prednisolone used)
+Combination therapy of several anticancer drugs is used.
+A particular regimen called CHOP is mostly recommended (Cyclophosphamide, hydroxydaunorubicin, oncovin, and prednisolone used)

 The medication can be followed up with autologous stem cell transplantation, and it has shown promising results.